protontypes/open-sustainable-technology/README.md

 - [WecOptTool](https://github.com/SNL-WaterPower/WecOptTool) - allows users to perform wave energy converter device design optimization studies with constrained optimal control.
 - [CACTUS](https://github.com/SNL-WaterPower/CACTUS) - is a turbine performance simulation code, based on a free wake vortex method, to study wind turbines and marine hydrokinetic devices
 - [hydro-power-database](https://github.com/energy-modelling-toolkit/hydro-power-database) - dataset tries to collect some basic information on all the European hydro-power plants
-- [MHKiT-Python](https://github.com/MHKiT-Software/MHKiT-Python) - MHKiT-Python provides the marine renewable energy community tools for data processing, visualization, quality control, resource assessment, and device performance.
+- [MHKiT-Python](https://github.com/MHKiT-Software/MHKiT-Python) - provides the marine renewable energy community tools for data processing, visualization, quality control, resource assessment, and device performance.

 ### Geothermal Energy
 - [tespy](https://github.com/oemof/tespy) - provides a powerful simulation toolkit for thermal engineering plants such as power plants, district heating systems or heat pumps
-- [pygfunction](https://github.com/MassimoCimmino/pygfunction) - An open-source toolbox for the evaluation of thermal response factors (g-functions) of geothermal borehole fields.
+- [pygfunction](https://github.com/MassimoCimmino/pygfunction) - An open-source toolbox for the evaluation of thermal response factors of geothermal borehole fields.
 - [geothermics](https://github.com/Japhiolite/geothermics) - Educational repository with Jupyter Notebooks all around the topic of geothermal energy
 - [energy2d](https://github.com/charxie/energy2d) - Interactive Heat Transfer Simulations for Everyone
 - [OpenGeoSys 6](https://gitlab.opengeosys.org/ogs/ogs) - is a scientific open source project for the development of numerical methods for the simulation of thermo hydro-mechanical-chemical processes in porous and fractured media